 Entry-level registered massage therapists are prepared as generalists to enter into practice safely, competently, and ethically:

-The following two types of applicants must complete all four components of CMTBC’s registration examination in order to be eligible to register with the College:
+The following two types of applicants must complete all three components of CMTBC’s registration examination in order to be eligible to register with the College:

-RMTs from Regulated Provinces – Ontario, Newfoundland/Labrador, and New Brunswick – do not need to write all four components of CMTBC’s registration examination.
-These applicants will be enrolled in CMTBC’s online Law, Ethics and Professionalism course, and must successfully complete a proctored online exam based on the course material.
+RMTs from Regulated Provinces – Ontario, Newfoundland & Labrador, New Brunswick, and Prince Edward Island (PEI) – complete one of the three components of CMTBC’s registration examination.
+These applicants will be enrolled in CMTBC’s online Law, Ethics and Professionalism (LEP) course, and must successfully complete a proctored online exam based on the course material.
 For more information, see RMTs from Regulated Provinces.

 After successfully completing the registration examination and meeting all other entry-to-practice requirements, individuals may register with CMTBC and become registered massage therapists (RMTs) in British Columbia.

-Applicants for registration must apply to write the registration examination by logging in to the CMTBC Portal and completing the application for registration.
-Applicants will be directed within the portal to identify themselves as graduates of recognized education programs or as applicants who completed the Credential and Prior Learning Assessment process and are eligible to sit the examination.
+Applicants for registration must apply to write the registration examination by logging in to the Applicant Portal and completing the application for registration.
+Applicants will be directed within the portal to identify themselves as graduates of recognized education programs or as applicants who completed the Prior Learning Assessment process and are eligible to sit the examination.

 Exam candidates are asked not to wear clothing with school logos.